A couple of days after graduating from college, I struck out to roam Europe for the summer—like thousands of 20-somethings do every year.

 That’s how I felt in the summer of 1976.
 It’s how I feel about travel today.

-I plan to travel far.
+I plan to travel for life.
+And go far.

 POSTSCRIPT / Trafana is my blog name.
 It has its own story.
 Enjoy.